hsuonsivu/hsupublic/3d-models/README.md

 cranks can be made.
 The axle can be printed in design orientation, knob prints better upside down.
 Use same parameters when using these.

+windowframe, windowcut, windowtemplate, windowheight, functions to add windows (typically polycarbonate or glass) to 3D prints.
+These functions are used by using windowframe to generate frame, cut out the space for the window.
+When printing, set breakpoints before the first layer on top of the window is printed.
+I have only tested with polycarbonate windows, but glass might also work.
+There are some adherence problems with this.
+If a slicer supports feature that edges are printed from inside out it might help.

+recyclingsymbol(type="ABS",size=20,h=0.7,$fn=50) makes a recycling symbol used in Europe.
+Types known are PET, PE_HD, PVC, PE_LD, PP, PS, PC, ABAK, ABS, ASA, PETG.
+There is some variation in standards related to this, so this is best effort I could find.

+grill(diameter,centerdiameter=8,wall=1.6,thickness=1.6) makes a round grill which can be used fro various purposes, including fan covers, fly swatters, etc. This will not generate round circle around it, you need to do that yourself.

 ### windowframe
 ### windowcut
 ### windowtemplate